seinecle/blog/_posts/2028-06-28-highered-ai-web.md

 The web can be said to be a very "broad" technology: it touches everything, in particular since we pack so much of our personal and professional lives in the smartphones we carry all day long.
 But there again, AI is broad at a more fundamental level.

 LLMs have the capacity do emulate everything we ask them to be.
-Just like there is conceptual gap between digital devices and analogical mecanisms, LLMs introduce a new gap that sets them apart from "traditional" digital devices.
+Just like there is a conceptual gap between digital devices and analogical mecanisms, LLMs introduce a new gap that sets them apart from "traditional" digital devices.

 LLMs are not bound to following digital instructions (a software program, [the argument is developed there](https://nocodefunctions.com/blog/chatgpt-consequences/)), instead, they can be used for any purpose we set to them: explaining a concept from any domain to undergrad students or to PhDs, for instance.
 Or help a professor create the content of a class.
 Or help a program officer review entire curriculums.
 AI is a "broader" shock than the web in this sense: the web had a broad impact, but AI is broader because it is a kind of omnipotent device.